Grand Sefton Preview, Tips, Runners & Trends

 • Yeats (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Lampion Du Bost in 2007, winning for Jim Goldie at odds of 66/1 under the guidance of Phil Kinsella.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 4 winning favourites in the race.
-Ahead of the 2025 Grand Sefton, why not head over to the best racing tipster page to see what the tipsters are backing today?
+Remember to use the best racing tipsters along with the information on this page to find a bet on the 2026 Grand Sefton.

 Route to the Grand Sefton